 Cloth Diaper Basics: How to ask for Cloth Diapers at your Baby Shower

 When we made the decision to cloth diaper our first baby, we heard it all.
 Our parents told us that they'd be using disposables at their house.
-And at my shower, my neighbors actually laughed out loud at me and said "Yeah right!
+And at my baby shower, my neighbors actually laughed out loud at me and said "Yeah right!
 You'll be using disposables in no time!"

 Let's start with how to ask for cloth diapers at your baby shower.